Baked Sweet Potato with Poblano Garlic Black Beans & Wilted Kale (GF, V, DF)

 2 packed cups chopped kale (I cheated and used bagged but I prefer fresh!)

-2/3 cup organic corn ** (I used frozen this time but you can cut from the cob)
+2/3 cup organic corn ** (Frozen or, can cut from the cob in season)

 1/8 teaspoon ground cayenne pepper